IWNMWE/deepfalcon-task/task_3_GAE/README.md

 1. Only points with non-zero values in at least one of the three channels (ecal, hcal, or tracks) were used as nodes in the graph, along with normalized coordinates as additional features.
 2. The graph was constructed using the k-Nearest Neighbor (kNN) method, based on the coordinates of the nodes.
 3. Nodes were sorted based on their coordinates to establish a canonical ordering of nodes.
+4. The model was trained on a subset of the entire dataset (40000 datapoints)

 ## Experiments